eymensancar/eymensancar/README.md

 - Hi, I’m @eymensancar
 - I'm a young developer with a strong interest in cybersecurity, especially focused on improving myself in Red Team operations.
 - I have a solid grasp of Python and I'm planning to move on to learning C# to build more advanced tools.
-- I use Ubuntu in my daily workflow and I'm getting more comfortable with the Linux environment.
-- I'm also diving into network security, using tools like Wireshark to analyze traffic and understand packet behavior